david-zvi/OOPCodingStyleVerifier/README.md

 java -jar .<path-to-cloned-directory>\checkstyle-10.21.4-all.jar -c <path-to-cloned-directory>\checkstyle.xml <path-to-your-code-directory>
 ```

-If you followed the recommendation in 1, this command should work when running this from your project's directory:
+If you followed the recommendation in step 1 of setup, this command should work when running this from your project's directory:
 ```
 java -jar ..\OOPCodingStyleVerifier\checkstyle-10.21.4-all.jar -c ..\OOPCodingStyleVerifier\checkstyle.xml <name-of-your-code-directory>
 ```